MicroEJ/docs/ApplicationDeveloperGuide/testsuite.rst

 --------------------------------------

-This section describes how to create a new JUnit Test Case starting from a new MicroEJ library project.
+This section describes how to create a new JUnit Test Case starting from a new Add-On Library project.

 - First create a new :ref:`module project <mmm_module_skeleton>` using the ``microej-javalib`` skeleton.
   A new project named ``mylibrary`` is created in the workspace.